W-A-I-L-A-W-8/redesign/_projects/2020-09-03-designing-AI-strategy.md

 ---
 title: Introducing our new friend, Smart Travel Assistant
-subtitle: Exploring AI and developing a strategy for integrating a chatbot solution
+subtitle: Exploring conversational user interfaces.
 date: 2020-09-30 00:00:00
-description: This piece is about how I contributed to developing a strategy for implementing an AI/ML solution to solve the organisation's customer satisfaction problem.
+description: This is about how I contributed to developing a strategy for implementing an AI/ML solution to solve the organisation's customer satisfaction problem.
-featured_image: chatbot-1.png
+featured_image: Chat_1.jpg
-accent_color: "#041212"
+accent_color: "#9D5993"
 gallery_images:
-- ChatbotFeature.png
+- Chat_1.jpg

 ---
 #### Use of AI in the Travel Industry